Tributes have been paid after the death of one of local cricket’s most dedicated and respected administrators.

 “Captain was a man of cricket.
 He never married, and told me on numerous occasions that it would have been unfair for a member of the fair sex to share his life because cricket would inevitably come first.”

-At the age of 12, he became Clipstone’s scorer, and at the age of 17, he joined Clipstone’s committee.
-Then at the age of 21 in 1954, he was appointed the club’s secretary -- a post he held for 38 years.
+At the age of 12, he became Clipstone’s scorer.
+At the age of 17, he joined Clipstone’s committee.
+And at the age of 21 in 1954, he was appointed the club’s secretary -- a post he held for 38 years.

 After resigning in 1992, he became assistant secretary at Whitwell Cricket Club and then secretary of Thoresby Colliery CC for six years.